MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - **Placement new and delete**

      A change has been made to the **delete** operator in order to bring it into conformance with C++14 standard.
 Details of the standards change can be found at [C++ Sized Deallocation](http://isocpp.org/files/papers/n3778.html).
-The changes add a form of the global delete operator that takes a size parameter.
-The breaking change is that if you were previously using an operator delete with the same signature (to correspond with a placement new operator), you will receive a compiler error (C2956, which occurs at the point where the placement new is used, since that's the position in code where the compiler tries to identify an appropriate matching delete operator).
+The changes add a form of the global **delete** operator that takes a size parameter.
+The breaking change is that if you were previously using an operator **delete** with the same signature (to correspond with a **placement new** operator), you will receive a compiler error (C2956, which occurs at the point where the placement new is used, since that's the position in code where the compiler tries to identify an appropriate matching **delete** operator).

-     The function `void operator delete(void *, size_t)` was a placement delete operator corresponding to the placement new function "void \* operator new(size_t, size_t)" in C++11.
-With C++14 sized deallocation, this delete function is now a *usual deallocation function* (global delete operator).
+     The function `void operator delete(void *, size_t)` was a **placement delete** operator corresponding to the **placement new** function `void * operator new(size_t, size_t)` in C++11.
+With C++14 sized deallocation, this delete function is now a *usual deallocation function* (global **delete** operator).
 The standard requires that if the use of a placement new looks up a corresponding delete function and finds a usual deallocation function, the program is ill-formed.

-     For example, suppose your code defines both a placement new and a placement delete:
+     For example, suppose your code defines both a **placement new** and a **placement delete**:

     ```cpp
     void * operator new(std::size_t, std::size_t);
     void operator delete(void*, std::size_t) noexcept;
     ```

-     The problem occurs because of the match in function signatures between a placement delete operator you've defined, and the new global sized delete operator.
-Consider whether you can use a different type other than size_t for any placement new and delete operators.
-Note that the type of the size_t typedef is compiler-dependent; it is a typedef for unsigned int in MSVC.
+     The problem occurs because of the match in function signatures between a **placement delete** operator you've defined, and the new global sized **delete** operator.
+Consider whether you can use a different type other than `size_t` for any **placement new** and **delete** operators.
+Note that the type of the `size_t` **typedef** is compiler-dependent; it is a **typedef** for **unsigned int** in MSVC.
 A good solution is to use an enumerated type such as this:

     ```cpp
     enum class my_type : size_t {};
     ```

-     Then, change your definition of placement new and delete to use this type as the second argument instead of size_t.
-You’ll also need to update the calls to placement new to pass the new type (for example, by using `static_cast<my_type>` to convert from the integer value) and update the definition of new and delete to cast back to the integer type.
-You don’t need to use an enum for this; a class type with a size_t member would also work.
+     Then, change your definition of **placement new** and **delete** to use this type as the second argument instead of `size_t`.
+You’ll also need to update the calls to placement new to pass the new type (for example, by using `static_cast<my_type>` to convert from the integer value) and update the definition of **new** and **delete** to cast back to the integer type.
+You don’t need to use an **enum** for this; a class type with a `size_t` member would also work.

-     An alternative solution is that you might be able to eliminate the placement new altogether.
-If your code uses placement new to implement a memory pool where the placement argument is the size of the object being allocated or deleted, then sized deallocation feature might be suitable to replace your own custom memory pool code, and you can get rid of the placement functions and just use your own two-argument delete operator instead of the placement functions.
+     An alternative solution is that you might be able to eliminate the **placement new** altogether.
+If your code uses **placement new** to implement a memory pool where the placement argument is the size of the object being allocated or deleted, then sized deallocation feature might be suitable to replace your own custom memory pool code, and you can get rid of the placement functions and just use your own two-argument **delete** operator instead of the placement functions.

-     If you don't want to update your code immediately, you can revert to the old behavior by using the compiler option /Zc:sizedDealloc-.
-If you use this option, the two-argument delete functions don’t exist and won't cause a conflict with your placement delete operator.
+     If you don't want to update your code immediately, you can revert to the old behavior by using the compiler option `/Zc:sizedDealloc-`.
+If you use this option, the two-argument delete functions don’t exist and won't cause a conflict with your **placement delete** operator.

 - **Union data members**